thomashodgkinson1987/gridtest/.tabernacle/PROJECT-OVERVIEW.md

 The project is organized into the following key directories:

+-   `/.isaiah/`: Contains the high-level project vision and guiding principles.
 -   `/.tabernacle/`: Contains the foundational context for our AI collaboration (persona, project overview, bootstrap guide).
 -   `/.cubit/`: Contains the concrete project plans, including Kanban boards and detailed task files.
 -   `/src/`: Contains all the core C source files (.c).